 The PR professional role can be identified in any of these job titles:

 The public relations field is highly competitive.
 To get a job in this field, you need to have the right education.
 Register for a PR course and major in any key PR major.
 You can register for public relations, journalism, or communication.
 The places to get a job differ depending on what you expect.
 You can work both in the public and private sectors.
-If you have some form of experience, you will be in a better position to get a job.
+If you have some experience, you will be in a better position to get a job.
 As the world around us keeps changing, it is important to continue to gain more skills – or your career will crash.
-So, make sure you strengthen your career prospects by becoming a lifelong learner.
+So, strengthen your career prospects by becoming a lifelong learner.